QueenOvSwords/rooms/tryhackme/easy/Juicy Details.md

 **What endpoint was vulnerable to a brute-force attack?**

 Hydra is used for conducting brute force attacks.
 I used a similar command to get unique endpoint paths of each log containing "Hydra" in the User-Agent.
-This return GET and POST requests to a single endpoint.
+This returned GET and POST requests to a single endpoint.

 $ `cat access.log | grep "Hydra" | awk -F\" '{print $(NF - 5)}' | sort | uniq`